Hello everyone! It is the blog: How Unique Japan. We always share Japanese features through this website.

 MISO PASTE

 They are from Soybeans.
-After they have boiled and steamed, the beans (pasted) will get the proper salt and the oryzae from workers.
-Then, they are kept in a special barrel for at least two or three months to be well fermented.
+After they have boiled and steamed, the beans (pasted) will get the proper salt and the oryzae.

-The better quality one will take longer.
+The better quality will take longer.
 The best would be for over two years.

-The popular way to cook this is the soup menu.
+The popular menu item is the soup.
 Yes.
 Miso soup.
 The advantage of this menu is its capability.
-So, any vegetables will suit this paste, making deep flavors.
+So, any vegetables will suit this paste, making a deep flavor.

 However, some chefs figured it out as one more secret flavor for any meal nowadays, for example, curry.

 The barrel is one such invention.
-In the old times, the Japanese safely kept the past with it for five or ten years.
+At that time, the Japanese kept the past edible with them for five or ten years.
+INCREADIBLE!

 (However, there is now an expiration date for food safety.
 It is about six months.)